Many encoding practices are common to all types of LEMDO XML files. Subsequent chapters

 paragraphs in documents, and anchors in documents.
 We have thousands of

-@xml:id attributes in the LEMDO project, and the value (id) of each one of them must be unique across the entire project.
-Duplicate ids will break the build.
+@xml:id attributes in the LEMDO project, and the value (ID) of each one of them must be unique across the entire project.
+Duplicate IDs will break the build.

-For edition files and identifiers within edition files, we meet the need for uniqueness
+For edition files and identifiers within edition files (paragraphs, acts, scenes,

-by insisting that every
+speeches, etc.), we meet the need for uniqueness by insisting that every

 @xml:id value begin with emd followed the abbreviation of the play.
 For example, every xml:id created for the

 edition of Famous Victories begins with emdFV.
+This ensures that each file is unique to the edition.

 For anthology pages, we meet the need for uniqueness by insisting that every